Wondering what is an easy

 What does “Slice of Life” manga mean?

 “Slice of Life” is a genre that depicts the everyday, mundane experiences of its characters with a focus on realism and character relationships rather than a complex plot.
-These manga are often recommended for beginners because they use common, daily-life vocabulary and conversational grammar that is immediately useful for language learners.
+These

-Do I need to know all the kanji to read manga?
+Do I need to know all the kanji to read manga ?

 Are children’s manga (Kodomo) good for adult learners?